Matt Olson Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 14th-ranked team ERA among all MLB pitching staffs (4.13).
+- The Cubs have the 16th-ranked team ERA among all league pitching staffs (4.17).

-- Cubs pitchers combine to allow 118 home runs (1.1 per game), the sixth-fewest in baseball.

-- Hendricks gets the start for the Cubs, his 14th of the season.
-He is 4-5 with a 3.61 ERA and 48 strikeouts in 77 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.